drewmendenhall/gailkirklandphotography.com/README.md

 The top navigation bar has pure-CSS dropdowns which group navigation to related pages.

 The app does not require that the client run Javascript.
 Running Javascript enables gallery picture transitions and quicker navigation (no full-page reloads).
-Also, opening one dropdown will close the others.

 [Gail Kirkland Photography]: gailkirklandphotography.com